brunokoga/pathfinder-markdown/prd_markdown/combat.md

 Humans, elves, half-elves, half-orcs, and most humanoid monsters have a speed of 30 feet (6 squares), or 20 feet (4 squares) in medium or heavy armor.

-If you use two move actions in a round (sometimes called a âdouble moveâ action), you can move up to double your speed.
+If you use two move actions in a round (sometimes called a “double move” action), you can move up to double your speed.
 If you spend the entire round running, you can move up to quadruple your speed (or triple if you are in heavy armor).

 ## Saving Throws

 Generally, when you are subject to an unusual or magical attack, you get a saving throw to avoid or reduce the effect.
-Like an attack roll, a saving throw is a d20 roll plus a bonus based on your class and level (see [Classes](classes.html)), and an associated ability score.
+Like an attack roll, a saving throw is a d20 roll plus a bonus based on your class and level (see [Classes](classes.md)), and an associated ability score.
 Your saving throw modifier is:

 **Base save bonus + ability modifier**

 **Saving Throw Types** : The three different kinds of saving throws are Fortitude, Reflex, and Will:

 _Fortitude_: These saves measure your ability to stand up to physical punishment or attacks against your vitality and health.
-Apply your [Constitution](gettingStarted.html#_constitution) modifier to your Fortitude saving throws.
+Apply your [Constitution](gettingStarted.md#_constitution) modifier to your Fortitude saving throws.

 _Reflex_: These saves test your ability to dodge area attacks and unexpected situations.
-Apply your [Dexterity](gettingStarted.html#_dexterity) modifier to your Reflex saving throws.
+Apply your [Dexterity](gettingStarted.md#_dexterity) modifier to your Reflex saving throws.

 _Will_: These saves reflect your resistance to mental influence as well as many magical effects.
-Apply your [Wisdom](gettingStarted.html#_wisdom) modifier to your Will saving throws.
+Apply your [Wisdom](gettingStarted.md#_wisdom) modifier to your Will saving throws.

 **Saving Throw Difficulty Class** : The DC for a save is determined by the attack itself.

-**Automatic Failures and Successes** : A natural 1 (the d20 comes up 1) on a saving throw is always a failure (and may cause damage to exposed items; see [Items Surviving after a Saving Throw](magic.html#_items-surviving-after-a-saving-throw)).
+**Automatic Failures and Successes** : A natural 1 (the d20 comes up 1) on a saving throw is always a failure (and may cause damage to exposed items; see [Items Surviving after a Saving Throw](magic.md#_items-surviving-after-a-saving-throw)).
 A natural 20 (the d20 comes up 20) is always a success.

 # Actions In Combat